-Along the Crystal Cove coast, once a chaparral-covered hills are dotted with miniature villas and a shopping center.
-Lining the ridges of Laguna Canyon are house of ever-increasing square footage.
+Along the Crystal Cove coast, once chaparral-covered hills are dotted with miniature villas and a shopping center.
+Lining the ridges of Laguna Canyon are houses of ever-increasing square footage.
 And along the once sleepy Coast Highway, a consistent stream of cars stop and go.
 But centered around a wishing well on a small section of Manzanita Drive, Laguna Beach is still the cozy, bohemian community it once was.
 And for about $1,400 a week, you can be a part of it.

-On of the most serendipitous developments in the restoration: The necessary termite treatment killed all the exterior plants.
+One of the most serendipitous developments in the restoration: The necessary termite treatment killed all the exterior plants.
 They called in local landscape designer Molly Wood, who researched the foliage used in Pasadena bungalow gardens of the 1920s and '30s.
 She accordingly created an enchanting outdoor space, where roses bloom outside kitchen windows, clumps of lilies add grace, and hummingbirds hover around the tubular orange blossoms of the bush known as "lion's tail."
 Even post-rainstorm in December, the little garden plots were lush and lovely.

-Because the cottages are intended for semi-long term rentals (each has a two-night minimum in the off season and a one-week minimum stay in the summer), they are stocked with modern necessities: a full-sized refrigerator, small stove and microwave, dishes, utensils, hairdryers, irons, towels, etc. Both these everyday items and Manzanita's neighborhood location make overnight guests feel like Laguna residents.
+Because the cottages are intended for semi-long term rentals (each has a two-night minimum in the offseason and a one-week minimum stay in the summer), they are stocked with modern necessities: a full-sized refrigerator, small stove, and microwave, dishes, utensils, hairdryers, irons, towels, etc. Both these everyday items and Manzanita's neighborhood location make overnight guests feel like Laguna residents.
 During our stay we took walks downtown, read by the fire, sat in the garden, and generally found that it was easy to imagine we were living the simple life of the Laguna Beach of yesteryear.